ng-Classic/ng-classic/aio/content/guide/upgrade.md

 **NOTE**: <br />
 This AngularJS is an element directive \(`restrict: 'E'`\) called `heroDetail`.
 An AngularJS element directive is matched based on its *name*.
-*The `selector` metadata of the downgraded Angular Classiccomponent is ignored*.
+*The `selector` metadata of the downgraded Angular Classic component is ignored*.

 </div>

 Most components are not quite this simple, of course.
 Many of them have *inputs and outputs* that connect them to the outside world.
-An Angular Classichero detail component with inputs and outputs might look like this:
+An Angular Classic hero detail component with inputs and outputs might look like this:

 <code-example header="hero-detail.component.ts" path="upgrade-module/src/app/downgrade-io/hero-detail.component.ts"></code-example>